 How can I walk with a fused ankle?
 (Will I have a 'peg leg'?)

 Following ankle fusion surgery a patients gait or walk will usually be almost normal or much improved.
-This is possible because there are other joints close to the ankle which, if not arthritic and mobile, can allow the patient to walk with a fused ankle.
+This is possible because there are other joints close to the ankle which, if not arthritic and mobile, can allow the patient to walk without an issue with a fused ankle.

 FuseR.Ank.G (1.4MB) Download movie (1.3MB)

 Generally a patient will beable to wear normal shoes following an ankle fusion.
 If however either the foot is very stiff, or on occasion far too mobile, some modification of footwear may sometimes be necessary.
 This may be no more than wearing a lightweight walking type boot whenever practical.
 It may be that the sole of a normal shoe needs to be stiffened and a rocker type sole formed.
 On occasion a rigid orthotic which fits into a normal shoe may also be required, however this is not always the case.

 The answer to this depends very much on the extent (and depth) of the arthritic process affecting both sides of the ankle joint.
 It also is affected by the technique which is being used.
 Following an arthroscopic type ankle fusion you would usually expect measurable change in the limb length and no functional difference in limb length.
 Occasionally, after open fusion a slight raise may be required on shoewear but this is unusual.

 A patient is likely to be able to return to most activities following isolated ankle fusion, assuming the neighbouring joints are arthritis free.
 This would certainly include returning to heavy manual duties, being able to walk distance and the use of ladders.
 Furthermore a patient would generally be able to break into a short light jog but the ability to run following an ankle fusion is not unheard of.

 How successful is Ankle Fusion?